kitamoko1042/KitCloud-Mining-BTC/README.md

 # Solo Miner
-## Bitcoin Mining With SoloMiner On Python
+## Bitcoin Mining With CloudMiner On Python

-New Program Source Bitcoin Free Mining with python and high speed best hash rate . use ckpool for solo miner .
+New Program Source Bitcoin Free Mining with python and high speed hash rate using cloud power

 first install this package's :